 This could be one of the best-kept secrets of British cycle routes.
 60 miles of which two thirds are traffic-free; some genuinely breathtaking views; all in a part of the country where we can almost guarantee you’ve never ridden before.

 That’s the Heads of the Valleys cycle route, otherwise known as route 46 of the National Cycle Network.
 It broadly follows the old railway and modern road route inland from Swansea, tracing a course between the Valleys to the south and the Brecon Beacons to the north.
 Along the way you’ll ride canal towpaths, railway paths, and a set of brand-new tarmac cycleways built specially for this route in the last few years.

 It isn’t quite finished.
-One stretch of towpath is horribly rough, and there’s a missing mile where there’s no alternative but to brave a busy (and unpleasant) main road.
+One stretch of towpath is horribly rough, and there’s a missing mile where the choice is between a busy main road or an unofficial field path.
 But if you’re an adventurous cyclist wanting to discover somewhere new, why not be one of the first to try this route?